-Federal Reserve Notes, are commonly known as money: A medium of exchange that guarantees the fulfillment of a transaction.
-Its value is generated by confidence in the government and its institutions to manage the economy in a trustworthy, transparent and competent manner.
+Federal Reserve Notes, are commonly known as money, its value is generated by confidence in the government and its institutions to manage the economy in a trustworthy, transparent manner.
 These institutions would not exist without the underlying reality that a currency is backed by the total productive capacity of its people.

 There are approximately 30 million small businesses in the United States.
 They hire close to 60 million workers.
 A small business is defined as a businesses with fewer that 500 employees.
 To be fair, the total number of small businesses includes individuals that are independent contractors, also referred as self-employed.
 Overall, these businesses account for about 40% of GDP and the bulk of non-government economic activity in the US.

 Communities across the nation rely on individuals and small businesses for production of jobs, goods, services and the general economic well-being of the population.
 The the sum production of all goods and services generated by the US workforce is defined as Gross Domestic Product (GDP).
 It creates revenues and profits that is taxable income levied by various levels of government, who in turn distributes the money for public works, services, social benefits and the defense industry.